 - wounds taking a long time to heal

 You can develop scurvy if you don’t have enough vitamin C in your diet for at least 3 months.
 You can’t store vitamin C in your body for long, so you need to take it in regularly.
 Vitamin C, which is also known as ascorbic acid, is found mainly in fruit and vegetables.

 Good sources of vitamin C include oranges, lemons, limes, guavas and kiwi fruit.
-Vegetables like broccoli, cauliflower, cabbage, Asian greens and tomatoes also have a lot of vitamin C. You can find vitamin C in many other fruits and vegetables and in fresh fruit and vegetable juices.
+Vegetables like broccoli, cauliflower, cabbage, Asian greens and tomatoes also have a lot of vitamin C. You can find vitamin C in many other fruits and vegetables.
 The richest source is the bush food known as the Kakadu plum, salty plum or gubinge.

 You are more at risk of getting scurvy if you: